cs160-berkeley/prog-02-represent-sandsub95/README.md

 ## APK

-Found in side the application where the apk would be found in a normal application.
+Found in the application where the apk would be found in a normal application.

 ## Acknowledgments